IBM/gdpr-fingerprint-pii/README.md

 ```

-This journey gives you a step by step instructions for:
+This code pattern gives you a step by step instructions for:
 - Building a custom model using Watson Knowledge Studio (WKS) and having Natural Language
 Understanding (NLU) use that model for personal data extraction.
 - Using regular expressions, in addition to NLU, to extract personal data from unstructured